mt-support/tribe-sniffer/README.md

 4. Select the minified code and copy it on your clipboard.
 5. In your preferred browser create a new bookmark button on the bookmark bar.
 6. Name it "Tribe Sniffer" or whatever you like.
-7. Paste the code into the location / URL field.
+7. Paste the code into the location / URL field and save it.
 8. When visiting a webpage click on the bookmark button.
 A popup dialog will contain the information.

 ## Sample screenshot

+This is what you will approximately get when clicking the button.

 ![image](https://user-images.githubusercontent.com/2614506/80293451-c7af0380-875f-11ea-9a86-270b167ea58e.png)